 “I’m curious,” the duke said to me.
 “How this all came about.”

 I glanced at him and then away, unable to meet his eyes.
-I had too many secrets to hold the searching gaze of one such as he.
 “Aberdine, Your Grace,” I said, my manners coming back to me.
-“I was to be betrothed to him.
+“I am to be betrothed to him.
 My brother, Marcus, Lord Rycroft, told me earlier that there might be reason to flee England rather than marry him.
 Downstairs, I caught sight of him wearing an expression that I distrusted after such a declaration, so I sought him out when he slipped from the crowd.
-I saw him with the maid, with Harriet,” I amended, “and followed.
+I saw him with the maid.
+With Harriet,” I amended, “and followed.
 It was clear what his intent was.
 I couldn’t let that happen.”

 “Rape,” the duke said.